awsdocs/amazon-appstream2-developer-guide/doc_source/enable-local-printer-redirection.md

 1. Choose the stack for which you want to enable local printer redirection\.

-1. Choose the **User Settings** tab, and then expand the **Clipboard, file transfer, and local print permissions** section\.
+1. Choose the **User Settings** tab, and then expand the **Clipboard, file transfer, print to local device, and authentication permissions** section\.

 1. For **Print to local device**, verify that **Enabled** is selected\.
 If not, choose **Edit**, and then choose **Enabled**\.

 1. Choose **Update**\.

+Alternatively, you can enable local printer redirection by using the AppStream 2\.0 API, an AWS SDK, or the AWS Command Line Interface \(AWS CLI\)\.

 **To disable local printer redirection**

-You can disable local printer redirection in either of the following ways:
+You can disable local printer redirection in any of the following ways:
 + During client installation on managed devices\.
+For more information, see [Choose Whether to Disable Local Printer Redirection](install-client-configure-settings.md#disable-local-printer-redirection-client)\.
++ By using the AppStream 2\.0 console to disable this option on an AppStream 2\.0 stack\.
-+ By using the AppStream 2\.0 console or an AWS SDK to disable this option on an AppStream 2\.0 stack\.
++ By using the AppStream 2\.0 API, an AWS SDK, or the AWS Command Line Interface \(AWS CLI\) to disable this option on an AppStream 2\.0 stack\.